Older Adults Walks

 In partnership with Colorado-based Walk2Connect, Boulder Walks provides opportunities for neighbors to connect with one another and with where they live and gives community members an active way to engage in pedestrian planning activities.
 By walking and working together, we invest in a more walkable city.

-Below is an interactive map of the self-guided walking tours, followed by PDFs for each tour that contain directions and a Caltopo link that will bring up an interactive version of the route directly on your phone.
-All the tours are in this one PDF document, and you can also find out more in the individual tabs below.
+Below is an interactive map of the self-guided walking tours, followed by PDFs for each tour that contain directions and a map link that will bring up an interactive version of the route directly on your phone.

 Boulder Walk 360 "Slow Marathon" Loop